Marktawa/blog-strapi-doc/ARTICLE.md

 ![Updated Dashboard](https://i.imgur.com/XguNXME.png)

-## Step 4: Create a standard Next.js app
+## Create a Standard Next.js App

-In a new terminal session, change directory to `blog-strapi` and run the following command:
+In a new terminal session, change the directory to `blog-strapi` and run the following command:

 ```bash
 yarn create next-app